 Current Books and Projects

-My latest comic is something a little different.
-It's called A Life Half-forgotten and it’s what I like to call a graphic memoir, dealing with growing up in Central Ohio suburbia during the 60s and 70s.
+This one is called A Life Half-forgotten and it’s what I like to call a graphic memoir, dealing with growing up in Central Ohio suburbia during the 60s and 70s.

 I started out by remembering my idyllic middle-class white suburban upbringing, and then, all of a sudden, all the forgotten traumas rose to the surface.
 Childhood happiness, freedom, and privilege were replaced by murder, divorce, and that true horror; junior high.